zenith110/CMS-Main-Repo/README.md

 ## Backend
 The backend is written in Go, uses gqlgen to generate resolves from the schema, and is used as a git submodule within the project.

-The backend is responsible for creating article data, and e-commerce.
+The backend is responsible for creating article data, project data, and creating users.

-It is also responsible for connecting ldap providers to the frontend,

 ## Frontend
 The frontend is a React based admin panel that is very customizable.